gregtour/blog-posts/article1.md

 |--------|-----------|
 | \<S\> | ( |

 This one is even simpler.
-The only token that begin the \<S\> symbol or the main symbol in our grammar is the open parentheses symbol.
-In the case that it is empty, I suppose the first token might be \<epsilon\> but this is information we already have from the nullable non-terminals set.
+The only token that begins the \<S\> symbol's production in our grammar is the open parentheses symbol.
+In the case that it is empty, I suppose the first token might be \<epsilon\> but this is information we already have from the nullable non-terminals set, and we generally won't consider \<epsilon\> as a terminal token.

 ###### Follow Set Examples